Originally published November 9, 2024

 The deterrent feature is perhaps my favorite thing about Stash.
 Experts say to get a rainy day fund that is not linked to your checking account so it’s harder to spend the money.

 I’ve considered withdrawing funds (cashing out) a few times, but the steps involved have dissuaded me.
-For me, my Stash is a small nest egg that’s seeing returns north of 9%.
+For me, my Stash is a small nest egg that’s seeing decent returns.

 Cons